 • Who is part of the supply-chain to the Moon and back?

-• Who is developing the right technology for the right purpose, e.g. water extraction from the Moon's South Pole crater vs. from a Near Earth Asteroid.
+• Who is developing the right technology for the right purpose, e.g. water extraction from regolith or the Moon's South Pole craters,

-‣ Intercepting Near Earth Objects and extracting resources may be 10 years away, innovation is required to turn the concepts into industrial operations.
+• Intercepting Near Earth Objects and extracting resources may be 10 years away, innovation is required to turn the concepts into industrial operations.